precice/dealii-adapter/docs/adapter-dealii-get.md

 ### Debug vs Release mode

-If you want to build a release version, use `make release`.
+You can switch between debug and release mode using `make debug` or `make release`.
+By default, programs are build in release mode.

 ## Next steps

-To run the deal.II examples, copy the executable and parameter file (`solver.prm`) in your target directory, e.g. `Solid/`.
+To run the deal.II codes, copy the executable and parameter file (`solver.prm`) in your target directory, e.g. `Solid/`.
 Afterwards, run the executable, e.g. by:
 ```
 ./nonlinear_elasticity path/to/nonlinear_elasticity.prm
 ```
 Example cases can be found in the [tutorial cases for deal.II coupled with OpenFOAM](https://github.com/precice/precice/wiki/Tutorial-for-FSI-with-deal.II-and-OpenFOAM).
+{% include note.html content="The deal.II related examples have already a preconfigured parameter file, so that the parameter file doesn't need to be copied." %}